 threshold guardian figures either to dead souls or to living heroes descending into the underworld.
 In many cases, it's common for burial rites to include an offering to the guardian of the gates of death.
+In any case, you don't need to fear these guys.
 Like most mythological concepts, these figures have crept into present-day media; hardly a Bangsian Fantasy series leaves the concept unexplored, and most other fantasy settings at least touch on it.
 An increasingly prominent subgenre features the protagonists as psychopomps, either as their main job or as an important secondary duty.
 Please add examples to this page only if they do not fit one of its subtropes.
 Subtropes:

 - The Ferry Man: A mythological archetype (usually Charon) who guides a character to a specific destination in their afterlife.

 - The Grim Reaper: A psychopomp, and usually a bringer of death as well.

 - Shinigami: 'Death Gods,' the afterlife sanitation workers of the east.